 The Common School History

 School founder and distinguished educator Emily Johnson had a vision—a school that combined a developmental approach to teaching with an understanding of how children learn.
 With the support of a dedicated group of parents who formed the school’s first Board of Trustees, that vision became a reality in 1967, when the Common School opened for classes in the parish hall of Grace Episcopal Church on the Amherst Town Common.
 Since then, The Common School’s dedicated parents, teachers, alumni, and friends have supported the School through two relocations and expansions leading to the School’s current home on Larch Hill, just south of Amherst College.
+The purchase of our building was made possible through the generosity of Toby and Janet Dakins.

 Emily Johnson 1967-1975